Common funding options

 Find funding resources to support your EL program management and professional learning needs.

 Our solutions support the growing needs of more than 2.5 million multilingual learners.
-Districts across the nation use Title I, II, III, IV, and remaining ESSER funds to drive effective EL instructional practices and develop higher levels of student achievement.
+Districts across the nation use Title I, II, III, and IV to drive effective EL instructional practices and develop higher levels of student achievement.

 Most EL teams that invest in Ellevation use Title III funds.
 Learn about common funding options here, and know that you can count on us to help find the right fit for your EL program.